JelmerOffenberg/python-api-workshop/README.md

 ---

 ### Exercise 3: Use Pydantic for data validation
-In the previous exercise, we've submitted simple JSON data to the API using Python dictionaries.
-However, we want to ensure that the data that is submitted is valid.
-We can use Pydantic for this.
+In the previous exercise, you structured input data manually.
+Now, we'll formalize this using Pydantic models.
 Pydantic is a data validation library that is used in FastAPI to validate data that is submitted to the API.

 **Objective**: Define the data model for your endpoint in Pydantic and ensure the API only accepts valid data.

 ### Step-by-Step Instructions: